 The Ambrose Residence program is an integral part of the Ambrose experience.
-We offer an environment that seeks to facilitate physical, emotional, relational and spiritual growth.
-The connections formed among students in residence often result in life-long friendships.
-Our live-in Residence Director and Residence Assistants provide support for you to make the transition from home to independent living.
+We offer a living environment that seeks to facilitate physical, emotional, relational and spiritual growth.
+The connections formed among students in residence significantly contribute to a sense of belonging at Ambrose and offers the opportunity to build life-long friendships.
+Our live-in Residence Director and Residence Assistants provide support as you make the transition from home to independent living.
+Building Community is our highest priority.

-Our two Ambrose Residence buildings have the capacity to house 242 students in single, double and triple occupancy rooms, only minutes away from our academic building.
+Our two Ambrose Residence buildings have the capacity to house 242 students in single, double and triple occupancy rooms, and it's all steps away from our academic building.
 Rooms are equipped with a bed, desk, chair and closet space for each student.
-A bathroom is shared between four to five students, and each floor contains a private lounge space equipped with couches, two refrigerators, a kitchen sink, cabinets and a microwave.
+Each room is connected to another by a bathroom which is shared between four to five students.
+Each floor contains a spacious lounge space equipped with couches, two refrigerators, a kitchen sink, cabinets and a microwave.

 The residences were built with safety and security in mind and have programmable proximity card access systems, security cameras in the public areas and glassed stairwells with 24-hour lighting.
-The residence basement offers students computers, recreational space, laundry facilities, student storage, a media room and a kitchen that can be reserved for special occasions.
+The residence basement offers recreational space, laundry facilities, student storage, a media room and a kitchen that can be accessed for special occasions.